lowdanie/lowdanie.github.io/_posts/2025-07-26-electron-integrals.md

 B(v_1,v_2) := \langle v_1 | A | v_2 \rangle
 $$

-The first variation of $B$ is given by:
+By XXX, the first variation of $B$ is given by:
 $$
 \delta B = \langle\delta v_1 | A | v_2 \rangle + \langle v_1 | A | \delta v_2 \rangle
 $$